Cover of The Champion's Mind: How Great Athletes Think, Train, and Thrive

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Champion's Mind: How Great Athletes Think, Train, and Thrive:
+The most popular highlights from The Champion's Mind: How Great Athletes Think, Train, and Thrive, saved by readers on Screvi.

 Excellence can be achieved only today—not yesterday or tomorrow, because they do not exist in the present moment.
 Today is the only day you have to flex your talents and maximize your enjoyment.
 Your challenge is to win in all aspects of life.
 To reach that goal, you need to set yourself up for success by winning one day at a time.
 Procrastination is no match for a champion.